A billboard in Ulan Bator.

 In 1994 we purchased a collection of Mongolian silver pieces from the estate of a French collector who had been head of the Banc du Chine in Shanghai in the 1920s.

 Click on the small photos below for enlargements and further descriptions.
 To pay with a credit card through our secure Paypal server, click on the Add to Cart button.
-Basic air mail shipping is free worldwide.
-E-mail us or telephone 518.658.0156 for express shipping quotes or alternate payment methods.
+Priority mail shipping is free in the US; the cost of shipping to other countries will vary according to the shipping method.
+Please note that most countries charge customs duty which we have no control over and do not pay for you.
+Check with the Customs Department in your country to see how much you will be charged.
+E-mail us or telephone 518.658.3233 for shipping quotes or alternate payment methods.

 4. Box with Buddha and Yin Yang Clasp.
 1920s, Mongolia 3" wide, 3 3/4" high.
 A rectangular box on round pedestal feet, the top decorated with a crowned Buddha seated on a lotus and surrounded by flowers, enamel swirls and coral and green turquoise stones.
-The swivel clasp in in the form of an unfolding yin yang symbol. $695.
+The swivel clasp in in the form of an unfolding yin yang symbol.
+SOLD.

 5. Silver and Burlwood Tsampa Bowl.
 Mongolia, 1920s.
 5 1/2" (14 cm.) in diamter by 4" (10 cm.) high.
 A burlwood bowl used for mixing and eating tsampa (roasted barley flour) with butter tea.
 The top is covered in silver and studded with coral and green turquoise stones.
 Note: There is a recent break on the inside lip of the bowl (visible in the 4th photo).
 SOLD.